Last Updated | August 24, 2022

 - Boutique Resource Augmentation Firms

-Boutique staffing refers to tiny staffing firms that can fill even the most difficult positions in your organization, such as senior architect.
+Boutique staffing refers to tiny staffing firms that can fill even the most difficult positions in your organization, such as a senior architect.
 This type of vendor offers highly personalized services and places a premium on quality above quantity.
 That is why, on occasion, you will have to pay a fortune for their support.

 - Resource Augmentation Platforms